 Many people don’t think twice about the fact that you can use your phone with just one hand or easily push a stroller up a ramp to enter a building.

 Yet the fact that you can do these things is no accident: it’s the result of accessible design.
-Accessible design, and its close relative, Universal design, are processes in which products and services are built to be usable by all people, and where the needs of people with disabilities are specifically considered.
-Together, these processes help to ensure that our physical world is accessible to all.
+Accessible design, and its close relative, universal design, are processes in which products and services are built to be usable by all people and where the needs of people with disabilities are specifically considered.
+Together, these processes help ensure that our physical world is accessible to all.